Siege of Fort St. Jean: Skirmish with Indians

 On September 6, Generals Schuyler and Montgomery led a force of men in bateaux to a landing point about 1 mi upriver from Fort St. Jean.
 Schuyler remained with the boats while Montgomery led some men into the swampy lands above the fort.
 There they were surprised by about 100 Indians led by Tice and Lorimier.
 In the ensuing skirmish, the Americans suffered 8 dead and 9 wounded, while the Indians suffered 4 dead and 5 wounded, with Tice among the wounded.
 The American troops, which were relatively untried militia forces, retreated to the boats, where they erected a breastwork for protection.
 The fort's defenders, seeing this, fired their cannon at the breastwork, prompting the Americans to retreat about 1 mi upriver, where they set up a second breastwork and camped for the night.
-The Indians, resentful that neither the British forces in the fort nor the habitants had come to their support in the engagement, returned to their homes.
+The Indians, resentful that neither the British forces in the fort nor the habitants had come to their aid in the engagement, returned to their homes.

 At this camp, Schuyler was visited by a local man, believed by some historians to be Moses Hazen.
 Hazen, a Massachusetts-born retired officer who lived near the fort, painted a bleak portrait of the American situation.
 He said that the fort was defended by the entire 26th regiment and 100 Indians, that it was well-stocked and ready for a siege.
 He also said that the habitants, while friendly to the American cause, were unlikely to help the Americans unless the prospects for victory looked good.
 Schuyler held a war council on September 7, in which the command decided to retreat back to Île-aux-Noix.
 However, on September 8, reinforcements arrived: another 800 men including Connecticut militia under David Wooster and New Yorkers with artillery, joined them.
 Heartened by this arrival, they decided instead to proceed with a nighttime attempt on the fort.
 Schuyler, whose illness was getting more severe (he was so ill "as not to be able to hold the pen"), turned command of the army over to Montgomery.

 Reports of this first contact between opposing forces outside St. Jean were often wildly exaggerated, with many local reports claiming it as some kind of victory.
 The Quebec Gazette, for example, reported that 60 Indians had driven off 1,500 Americans, killing 30 and wounding 40.
 Following this news, General Carleton issued orders for all of the nearby parishes to call up ten percent of their militia.
 Officers of the militia reported to Montreal, but many militia men stayed home.
 By September 7, a troop of about 120 men was raised, which was sent to Fort St. Jean.